Pete Weber (bowler): Other achievements

 Weber claimed his first career European Bowling Tour title in 2008, in the 30th Trofeu Internacional, July 22–27, 2008, Ciutat de Barcelona at Bowling Pedralbes in Barcelona, Spain.

 When Pete won his first PBA title in 1982, it was the first time a father (Dick Weber) and son had each captured PBA titles.
-This has since happened three more times (Don and Jimmy Johnson, Don and Eugene McCune, Guppy and Kyle Troup).
+This has since happened four more times (Don and Jimmy Johnson, Don and Eugene McCune, Guppy and Kyle Troup, Eugene and Kevin McCune).

 Weber is one of only 13 players in PBA history to start in the 24th and final spot of the match play round and go on to win a tournament.
 He and Mike Aulby are the only two players to accomplish this feat twice.
 Weber did so in 1984, and again in 1991.

 On ESPN's Cold Pizza he mentioned that he has made the 7-10 split four times in his career.
 He also noted that he is a near-scratch golfer and has six career holes-in-one.

 Weber won the 2013 ESPY Award for Best Bowler, defeating fellow nominees Jason Belmonte and Scott Norton.